benjymous/annotations/sandman/sandman.10.md

 - Matt Telles <mattel@auto-trol.com> failed to remember the Bottle Imp and Something Nasty in the Basement.
 - kieran <kieran@cmatter.physics.indiana.edu> ransacked the OED for Fiddler's Green and D. W. James <vnend@phoenix.Princeton.EDU> did the same for Corinthian.
 - Ian Taylor <ian@airs.com> identified the Fantastic Four issue.
-- Tanaqui C. Weaver <cen@vax.oxford.ac.uk> commented and forwarded some
-- Neil Gaiman comments on various Endless-related stuff, the Major Arcana, and the doll on page 10.
+- Tanaqui C. Weaver <cen@vax.oxford.ac.uk> commented and forwarded some Neil Gaiman comments on various Endless-related stuff, the Major Arcana, and the doll on page 10.
-- Piotr Kilanowski <peterpan@abordo.com.br>
+- Piotr Kilanowski <peterpan@abordo.com.br>.
-- Simon Cheesman
+- Simon Cheesman.
 - Ralf Hildebrandt added more details.